 With garlic confit, we shortcut the process by poaching the garlic in oil at highly-controlled sous vide temperatures for several hours.
 My version adds duck fat to the usual olive oil as well as classic confit herbs and spices so the heavenly garlic oil congeals to a soft, spreadable consistency and a heady garlic flavor.

 Fantastic on bread or sandwiches, Citizens!

-You can purchase a wonderful sous vide machine for under $200 from Nomiku here and will find many, many uses for it.
+You can purchase a wonderful sous vide machine for under $200 from Anova here and I promise you will find many, MANY uses for it.

-Set up Nomiku water bath and turn temperature to 88°C (190°F), place all ingredients in a zip bag and remove air or sterile mason/canning jar and sous vide for 7 hours.
+- Set up sous vide water bath and turn temperature to 88°C (190°F), place all ingredients in a zip bag and remove air or sterile mason/canning jar and sous vide for 7 hours.